-Parking Brake Knob - typical
+Parking Brake Knob - Typical

-- · Pull to apply - · Push in to release
+- Pull to apply - Push in to release

-Use the parking brakes whenever the vehicle is parked.
-Never try to drive the vehicle with the park brake applied.
+Use the parking brake knob to apply the park brake whenever the vehicle is parked.

+Never try to drive the vehicle with the parking brake applied.
 This can cause excessive wear on the brakes and may damage the transmission.
 NOTE: It is normal to hear an occasional burst of air pressure from the rear of the vehicle.
 This is an automatic moisture purging feature of the air brake system.
 See the Brakes section of your chassis manual for instructions on periodic draining of brake air tank.